My Windows computer boots up slow

 If your computer does not have at least 250MB of free available hard drive space this can cause an overall slowdown with your computer as well as decrease the boot time.
 Make sure your computer hard drive has 250MB or more of available disk space.

-Adding additional memory (RAM) to the computer will help increase the overall speed of the computer and in some cases can also increase the load times of your computer.
+Adding additional memory (RAM) to the computer helps increase the overall speed of the computer and in some cases can also increase the load times of your computer.
 Today, we suggest all computers be running a minimum of 1GB of memory in their computer.
 If your computer is running less than this it may be time to upgrade.

 Update drivers and Windows